Episode 11: Bunker Banter

 • ROE (Rules of Engagement): Guidelines for when and how forces can engage in combat.

-These acronyms are just a few examples, with each branch having its own related to its specific operations.
+These acronyms are just a few examples, with each branch having its own set related to its specific operations.

 Humorous Military Acronyms